HEADS-project/training/2.Kevoree_Basics/2.HelloWorld++/js/README.md

 set node0.logLevel = 'info'
 ```
 So now you know that the `set node0.logLevel = 'info'` is modifying the value of the `logLevel` attribute of the JavascriptNode instance.
-Just like you change the value of "greetMessage" to "Hello, HEADS!" in your HelloWorld component instance.
+Just like you changed the value of "greetMessage" to "Hello, HEADS!" in your HelloWorld component instance.

 #### Retrieve a dictionary attribute value
 Now that you have defined a new dictionary attribute named `greetMessage` you will want to use it within your component code.